Frodo-Web/frodo-tips/reduce-disk-memory-cpu-usage-in-firefox.md

-# Reduce disk usage in firefox
+# Reduce disk, memory and CPU usage in Firefox
 ## Type about:config in your address bar
 Set the following options:
 ````
 browser.cache.disk.enable to false  // Disable disk cache.
-                                       Media, like youtube videos, will not be downloaded directly on your hard disk
+                            // Media, like youtube videos, will not be downloaded directly on your hard disk
 browser.sessionstore.interval to 1800000  // Store the session every 30 min, recovers it if browser crash happens
                             // Default is 15 sec, which uses I/O ALOT!
 OR
 browser.sessionstore.resume_from_crash to false  // If you want to disable this feature completely!

 extensions.pocket.enabled to false  // If you don't use built-in Pocket service

+browser.sessionhistory.max_entries to 5
-browser.sessionhistory.max_entries to 5  // Storages the list of sites that you have visited recently
+browser.sessionhistory.max_total_viewers to 5  // Storages the list of sites that you have visited recently
                             // The maximum number of URLs you can traverse purely through the Back/Forward buttons.
 ````

 ## Type about:preferences in your address bar